mg878/sobemovirus_genus/README.md

 # sobemovirus_genus

-Ghafari et al.: Revisiting the origins of Sobemovirus genus: a case for ancient origins of plant viruses
+Ghafari et al.: Revisiting the origins of the Sobemovirus genus: a case for ancient origins of plant viruses